 In simple terms, although there isn’t a lot of research available on the effectiveness of laser hair growth treatments, the research that is available is largely positive.

-Laser hair growth technology appears to work — and it does so in men and in women.
-And since laser devices aren’t pharmaceuticals, they may also work without the side effects that can sometimes accompany other hair loss treatments.
+Laser hair growth technology appears to work -- and it does so in men and in women.
+And since laser devices aren’t pharmaceuticals, they may also work without the same side effects that can sometimes accompany other hair loss treatments.

-As for Capillus products specifically, they’re backed up by a small study that looked at the effects of a 650 nm laser sports cap on women experiencing pattern hair loss.
+As for Capillus hair products specifically, they’re backed up by a small study that looked into the effects of a 650 nm laser sports cap on women experiencing pattern hair loss.

 The study had a positive outcome, with the women achieving an average 51 percent increase in hair growth over the course of 17 weeks of treatment.

-However, the research is certainly intriguing, with the findings of existing studies serving as good evidence that laser products like Capillus might potentially offer benefits for treating hair loss.
+However, the research is definitely intriguing, with the findings of existing studies serving as a good form of evidence that laser products such as Capillus might potentially offer benefits for treating hair loss.